lihuicham/nus-orbital-project-2022/README.md

 When the user clicks the “Confirm” button, the value of each tracker will be recorded or “written” into our backend database (Firebase Firestore).
 More details about write, read and update in the following section - Firebase Firestore.

 *Note:
-**From The Ring to Tiles** - We understand that the changes in the layout of the home page is the biggest change in our app.
+**From The Ring to Habits** - We understand that the changes in the layout of the home page is the biggest change in our app.
 Previously (in Liftoff and Milestone 1), we decided that the trackers should be designed as different proportions of a ring, and hence our home page will only contain “The Ring”.*

 *However, we tested the ring design, consulted the tutor from the UI/UX workshop and discussed between us, we decided that the ring design was limiting the number of habit trackers we can have on The Ring (home page).
 Since it is just a hollow circle shape (literally, a ring shape), it can only be divided into at most 5 sections if the user wishes to have an aesthetically pleasing UI.
 We experimented with more trackers, which simulated the real-life use of the app.
 However, The Ring became really messy and packed because each tracker shared a small chunk of the circle ring.
 This greatly impacted the UI and UX of the app, and limited the app’s habit tracking ability and deviated from the project’s purpose.*

 *Hence, we took a step back and redesigned the habit trackers and the home page.
-Going forward, we will be implementing the habit trackers as “tiles” in the home page.*
+Going forward, we will be implementing the habit trackers as tile-shaped items in the home page.*

-**Current progress:** Basic habits - water, sleep, read, exercise and etc have been added to Tiles.
+**Current progress:** Basic habits - water, sleep, read, exercise and etc have been added to Habits.
 All components - slider confirm button and view details button are completed.
 Integrated frontend (confirm button) with backend database (Firebase Firestore).
 Completed all working features and UI design.

-**--> Watch a demo video of Tiles: [Tiles 📺](https://drive.google.com/file/d/1qjN_XWHHIvRYA-MAlK9ewGo7MXftWZag/view?usp=sharing)**
+**--> Watch a demo video of Habits: [Habits 📺](https://drive.google.com/file/d/1k6K7tc9mmgB_ra-eyCTUKxR747TtdUrh/view?usp=sharing)**

 ### Notes & To-Do List
 Notes & to-do lists are meant to satisfy the quick note taking needs of the users.
 Both pages support simple typing.